 “Diamonds fit the millennium better than any other product could,” said Ann Ritchie, account director and partner at J. Walter Thompson, New York, the ad agency that created the promotional push.
 “It represents forever.”

-Nearly all diamonds come from non-conflict areas and this is guaranteed by an industry code of conduct called The Kimberly Process.
+Nearly all diamonds in the current market come from non-conflict areas and this is guaranteed by an industry code of conduct called The Kimberly Process.
 This is a non-consumer facing system that does not allow diamonds mined from known conflict areas into the wider supply.

 Currently there are no independent authenticated standards of workers welfare or the processes within diamond supply chain as there is with the Fairtrade gold.

-Our fine ethical jewellery is made with either recycled gold or Fairtrade gold, our diamonds are CanadaMark™ Canadian diamonds that have total transparency and traceability in the supply chain.
+Our fine ethical jewelry is made with either recycled gold or Fairtrade gold, our diamonds are CanadaMark™ Canadian diamonds that have total transparency and traceability in the supply chain.

-Over and above this Foundation also endeavours to use recycled materials in all its consumables and packaging both within the organisation and with its customers.
+Over and above this, Foundation Jewelry also endeavors to use recycled materials in all its consumables and packaging both within the organisation and with its customers.

 We are accredited with the Fairtrade Foundation, the No Dirty Gold campaign & the National Association of Goldsmiths.
-You can learn about Foundation’s ethical jewellery credentials here and their products here.
+You can learn about Foundation’s ethical jewelry credentials here and their products here.